09 Apr Let’s Talk About Failures

 What will take you there is due diligence on those who didn’t achieve this and why.

 In the past, I have attended many talks and I am now watching and reading lots of interviews online, where successful people share their knowledge and experience on how they got there.
 It can be extremely motivating but also frustrating, because you compare yourself with those overachievers and think “what’s wrong with me” or “how can I get there too.”

 Of course, there are always some facts hidden in the background – on how exactly things happened around those people, that the right opportunity showed up and they took advantage of it.
 I’ve seen success stories that looked flamboyant in the public eye, but in fact, I know from firsthand that the road was full of betrayal, disappointments, critique, and pain.
 Some have the courage to share the ground truth but many prefer to omit the downward spiral times, highlighting only achievements to be proud of instead.
 This can cause the wrong impression that the path to success was full of flowers.

-Failure is what makes you stronger and one should not be afraid of making mistakes, even fatal ones.
+Failures are what make you stronger and one should not be afraid of making mistakes, even fatal ones.
 Living in constant fear of doing something wrong and carrying the weight of consequences from it can be very daunting.
-Seeking out failure stories can help to speed up the time to achieve your goal – be it an IPO, moving to another country, getting your dream job, or having a family.
+Seeking out stories about failures can help to speed up the time to achieve your goal – be it an IPO, moving to another country, getting your dream job, or having a family.

 To succeed, do not listen to success stories, but to stories from those who failed, and possibly, many times, in that same goal like yours.
 Try to understand why they failed and name as many potential obstacles as possible.
 Being conscious of, and analyzing them, will prepare you to react immediately, as soon as you see first signs of it.
 This can give you an extraordinary advantage over others who only read on success stories.